Work and Training

 The photographs of the black bear below were both taken from the safety of his own living room window at Cape Chin on the Bruce Peninsula.

 Cottam has had a long love affair with the theatre.
-He is a dedicated stage performer and director … on stages across Ontario and in movies and community theatre for over 30 years.
+He is a dedicated stage performer and director in venues across Ontario and in movies for over 30 years.

-He has appeared in numerous productions.
-Above he played the leading role of Reverend Anderson in George Bernard Shaw’s play The Devil’s Disciple.
+He played the leading role of Reverend Anderson in George Bernard Shaw’s play The Devil’s Disciple, below.

-Below, in pensive mood, playing the role of Major Metcalfe (being questioned by a police detective) in The Mousetrap.
+Below, in pensive mood, as Major Metcalfe being questioned by the detective in The Mousetrap.

-The photo below is from My Fair Lady, where Cottam played Colonel Pickering.
+The photo below is from My Fair Lady, where he appeared as Colonel Pickering.
 This is a scene with Professor Higgins in his study.

-During the Christmas season he has appeared with the Georgian Bay Concert Choir`s production of Handel’s Messiah at the Harmony Centre in Owen Sound and been a regular member of the choir singing and appearing as narrator for the Christmas Cantata at Bethel Church in Lion’s Head.
+During the Christmas season he has appeared with Georgian Bay Concert Choir in Handel’s Messiah in Owen Sound and sang and appeared as narrator in numerous Christmas Cantatas at Lion’s Head on the Bruce Peninsula.

-He also appears as a Christmas Story Teller for the Friends of the Library at their annual fund-raising event at the United Church in Tobermory.
+He has been a Christmas Story Teller for the Friends of the Library at their annual fund-raising events in Tobermory.

 The photo below was taken at another fund-raising event to raise money for Pastor Phil English from Bethel Church in Lion’s Head.
 Phil (purple shirt below) and his wife Caroline are dedicated missionaries in Mexico.
 Here Cottam and two of his acting friends (The 3 Amigos) created havoc with their comical versions of the Mexican Hat Dance, If I Had a Hammer and La Bamba at Christ Church in Lion’s Head and United Church in Tobermory, Ontario.